idispatch75/roll20-character-sheets/Ironsworn/README.md

 }; // don't forget the semi-colon
 ```

+By default fieldsets are hidden and you must add items to repeating sections to view your html.
+You can change this by adding `const showFieldsets = true;` to `test/attributes.js`.
+Interaction logic is not functional though.

 To build for testing, use `npm run gulp:test-watch`.
 This compiles `test/Ironsworn.html` and `Ironsworn.css`.
 You can open `test/Ironsworn.html` in your browser.